-Due to the success of the Federal False Claims Act, a growing number of states including New York, California, and Virginia, have enacted State versions of the False Claims Act.
-These laws permit whistleblowers to recover a “finders’ fee” for reporting fraud in state, local, and municipal contracting.
+Due to the success of the federal False Claims Act, 31 states have established similar state versions of the False Claims Act including New York, California, and Virginia.
+Many of these state False Claims Act laws permit whistleblowers to recover a “finders’ fee” for reporting fraud in state, local, and municipal contracting.

 In 2006, Congress amended the Internal Revenue Code to permit whistleblowers to obtain a reward for reporting tax fraud.

 The importance of using financial incentives to promote corporate fraud disclosures was underscored in a scholarly study of published in the Boston University Law Journal .
 This study analyzed several possible methods of incentivizing whistleblowing and concluded that a qui tam model provides the greatest incentive for the whistleblower while exposing information that the government would not be able to detect on its own. " Qui tam cases bring out important inside information.
 Potential qui tam plaintiffs can offer information about inchoate or ongoing malfeasance of which law enforcement is unaware."
 After examining the potential disincentives that qui tam whistleblowers may confront, the article notes that "the bounty a relator stands to gain does, in many cases, outweigh the disincentives to being a whistleblower."